 This information was updated May 9, 2016 using the West Virginia Code (WV Code) current through the 2015 Regular Legislative Session and the West Virginia State Rules (WV State Rules).

 Mixed paper ballot and DREs with VVPAT

 Mix of recount, retabulation and electronic review

-According to the West Virginia 2014 Best Practices Guide for Canvass and Recount (the Recount Guide), “during a recount in which the candidates have specified precincts, all ballots are to be hand tabulated.
-This includes all paper rolls from the electronic touch screens.
-If no precincts are specified, then the 3% recount procedures from canvass are in place (only for electronically tabulated ballots).
+According to the West Virginia 2016 Best Practices Guide for Canvass and Recount, "a recount, all ballots are to be hand tabulated.
+This includes all paper rolls from the electronic touch screens."

 If the random drawing brings up one or more of the same precincts that were hand-counted at canvass, then those precincts must be counted by hand again.”
 Recount Guide at page 23.
 According to the Administrative Rules, the petitioner may, however, request that certain precincts not be counted by hand: the recount request is required to state “the precincts which the candidate is requesting to be recounted, and which recounted precincts need not be hand-counted.”
 WV State Rule 153-20-3.2.b.
 Precincts not requested to be hand counted will be counted in accordance with the provisions of WV Code Section 3-4A-27, described below.
 WV State Rule 153-20-3.1.c.